OneNonly-God/GLFW_Template/README.md

 # INFO
-Just a reminder that this is a template use this to your own free will, its just a template for c/c++ programmers for using GLFW with GLAD.
+This is a template, use this to your own free will, its just a template for c/c++ programmers for using OpenGL.